jimbraithwaite/jim/pages/living-with-leukaemia.md

 I was strapped and locked on to a table whilst operators switch on the machine then quickly vacate the room before a red light comes on, and the dark nuclear machine whirs into life.

-I visited the special facility where I would spend the months after my radiation, recieving the high-dose chemotherapy, the bone marrow transplant itself, and the consequent quarantine.
+I was invited to visit the bone marrow transplant unit, where I would spend the months after my radiation, recieving the high-dose chemotherapy, the bone marrow transplant itself, and the consequent quarantine.

 ***